-The Family Place offers a wide range of case management services to ensure an individual's or a family's well-being and stability.
-TFP staff takes the time to assist participants in basic, everyday needs such as setting up doctor's appointments or understanding a letter from their child's school.
+TFP staff assists participants in basic, everyday needs such as setting up doctor's appointments or understanding a letter from their child's school.
 TFP staff and volunteers are also available for more in-depth case management with participants, in cases such as finding transitional housing opportunities, accompanying participants to court to file for child support, custody, or civil protection orders, as well as applying for public benefits such as food stamps and health insurance.

-TFP staff also accompany participants to court appearances and social service agencies as needed.
-As many participants may not understand where to find services, TFP staff accompany participants in order to provide language assistance, support and confidence in obtaining necessary services.
+TFP staff may accompany participants to court appearances and social service agencies as needed. to provide language assistance and support in obtaining necessary services.